ccollie/ValkeyMetrics/README.md

 - Supports [Metadata](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-metadata) like lookups
 - Exposes an API similar to the Prometheus HTTP-API
 - Over 200 supported [functions](https://docs.victoriametrics.com/MetricsQL.html#metricsql-functions) (Label, Aggregation, Rollup and Transformation)
+- [Recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/#recording-rules) and [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) rule support with pubsub notifications (stream support also planned)

 ## Caveats
 - Is highly experimental and not yet ready for production use
-- The library does up-front query optimization and caching, so one-off ad-hoc queries are not as fast as repeated queries.
+- The underlying library does up-front query optimization and caching, so one-off ad-hoc queries are not as fast as repeated queries.
 These behaviours will be made configurable in future releases.

 ## Quick Example